Key Takeaways

 If you own a small or mid-sized business, you probably need a business owner’s insurance policy.
 This policy type is, perhaps, the most essential insurance coverage option you can purchase as it covers the majority of damages and potential claims you may face in one insurance bundle.

-To get a better idea of what exactly this insurance bundle includes, let’s dive into what a business owner’s policy is, who needs a business owner’s policy, what the policy can cover, and a few damages that it usually will not be able to cover.
+To get a better idea of what precisely this insurance bundle includes, let’s dive into what a business owner’s policy is, who needs a business owner’s policy, what the policy can cover, and a few damages it usually will not be able to cover.

 What is a Business Owner’s Policy?